potassco/clorm/docs/clorm/api.rst

 API Documentation
 =================

-The heart of the ClORM ORM is defining the mapping from *ground predicates* to member variables of a Python object.
-There are two aspects of this: *fields* that define how *logical terms* are mapped to Python objects, and *predicate* definitions that define predicate and function names, their arities and the field for each of these parameter.
+The heart of the ClORM ORM involves defining the mapping from *ground predicates* to member variables of a Python object.
+There are two aspects to
+this: *fields*, that define how *logical terms* are mapped to Python objects, and *predicate* definitions, that define predicate and function names, their arities and the field for each of the parameter.

 Fields
 ------